 Sister returned stateside for a few years working in both the NDNU Registrar's office and the SNDdeN Archives office.
 But in 2011, with much excitement, Sister Carolyn was able to return to South Sudan under the auspices of Solidarity With South Sudan, an inter-congregational religious community, where she taught young men and women to teach in primary school.
 She also helped to prepare the teaching materials for the teacher training college and, with the help of talented Refugee Librarian Daniel Garang. organized three college libraries during her nine years there.

-She says of her nearly 60 years as a Sister, "My thoughts are filled with gratitude to our Good God for Her great mercy in loving me and my family and bringing me to Notre Dame and blessing me with such wonderful years of ministry in Kenya and South Sudan.
+She says of her more than 60 years as a Sister, "My thoughts are filled with gratitude to our Good God for Her great mercy in loving me and my family and bringing me to Notre Dame and blessing me with such wonderful years of ministry in Kenya and South Sudan.
 Reflecting on the thread of events through my various ministries fills me with wonder at how God does work in our lives."

 Sister Carolyn's Ministries